ryanshoover/rollbar-php-wordpress/README.md

 * Follow me on Twitter [@flowdee](https://twitter.com/flowdee/) to stay in contact and informed about updates

+You like my work?
+[Support me](https://donate.flowdee.de/) or not.
+I don't mind, as long as I was able to help you :wink:

 ## Disclaimer

 This plugin is a community driven contribution.
 All rights reserved to Rollbar.

 [![Rollbar](https://d26gfdfi90p7cf.cloudfront.net/rollbar-badge.144534.o.png)](https://rollbar.com/)